ykotturi/socialmedia-feedback-workshop/README.md

 ## Child care will be provided
 If needed, we will have a CPR-trainder care provider present.
 If you plan to bring your child(ren), be sure to indicate this in the RSVP form, along with the number of children so that we provide adequate support.

+If there are other barriers that prohibit your attendance, please let us know!
+It is our goal to make this workshop as accessible as possible.

 <div id ="participants"></div>

 ## How to participate
 1. RSVP here by Thursday, August 15th:
-2. We will send you a confirmation email with important workshop details
+2. We will send you a confirmation e-mail with important workshop details